Railgun-Community/ppoi-safe-broadcaster-example/README.md

         $ ./docker/run.sh

-        Creating network relayer_relayer
+        Creating network broadcaster_broadcaster
-        Creating service relayer_relayer
+        Creating service broadcaster_broadcaster
-        Creating service relayer_swag
+        Creating service broadcaster_swag
-        Creating service relayer_nwaku
+        Creating service broadcaster_nwaku

-If you get an error about the `relayer_relayer` network not existing, just execute `docker/run.sh` again until it works.
+If you get an error about the `broadcaster_broadcaster` network not existing, just execute `docker/run.sh` again until it works.
 This is a known issue with docker, but you may need to do it 5 times.
 Just press up instead of typing it again.

 - Stop stack: